-There are several types of sexual harassment behaviors and can vary with severity and frequency.
-In order for a behavior to be considered sexual harassment in South Carolina, it must be unwanted.
-The following are examples of sexual harassment:
+There are specific types of sexual harassment conducts and can vary with brutality together with frequency.
+In order for a behavior to be considered sexual harassment in South Carolina, it must be unsolicited junk.
+The following are just some of the sexual harassment:

-• Jokes about someone’s body, apparel or sex life
+• Jokes relating to someone’s appearance, apparel or maybe sex activity

-• General commentary that is sexual in nature
+• Broad commentary that is sexual in nature

-• Denying someone a promotion, raise or position because of their gender
+• Denying a man or woman a advancement, pay increase or position resulting from their gender

 • Inappropriately touching someone (i.e. hugging, kissing, fondling) without their consent